 The City currently receives \$2,450 in annual property taxes from 831 Dutton Road or about 3% of what would normally be levied.
 This property tax reduction is in lieu of an annual subsidy.
-The City and the County have never cost-shared the social housing expense for this project.
+The City and the County have not cost-shared this social housing expense.
 The City's annual forfeited revenue (about \$75,000 in 2015) has been borne solely by the City.
 In extending the property tax reduction past 2017, the cost-sharing arrangement that applies to all other social housing expenses would begin to apply.